 The O’Rorke Memorial Society was formed to honor the life of Colonel O’Rorke and to keep his unrelenting spirit alive.

 Several projects including a memorial bust and the O’Rorke Bridge have been coordinated by the society.

-If you would like additional information on this undertaking, please send a note along to MOH@ororkesociety.com
+If you would like additional information, please send a note along to MOH@ororkesociety.com